 The Reserve Bank Board today left the cash rate unchanged at 1.50%.
 For full details, please refer to the Statement by Philip Low or contact us to discuss your financial planning needs.
 Key points from the media release include:

 - Conditions in the global economy are continuing to improve.
-Labour markets have tightened further and above-trend growth is expected in a number of advanced economies, although uncertainties remain.
+Labour markets have tightened and further above-trend growth is expected in a number of advanced economies, although uncertainties remain.
+Growth in the Chinese economy is being supported by increased spending on infrastructure and property construction, with the high level of debt continuing to present a medium-term risk.

 - Wage growth remains low in most countries, as does core inflation.
-Headline inflation rates have declined recently, largely reflecting the earlier decline in oil prices.
+Headline inflation rates are generally lower than at the start of the year, largely reflecting the earlier decline in oil prices.

-- The Australian dollar has appreciated over recent months, partly reflecting a lower US dollar.
-The higher exchange rate is expected to contribute to the subdued price pressures in the economy.
+- The Australian dollar has appreciated since mid year, partly reflecting a lower US dollar.
+The higher exchange rate is expected to contribute to continued subdued price pressures in the economy.
 It is also weighing on the outlook for output and employment.

 - The low level of interest rates is continuing to support the Australian economy.
 Taking account of the available information, the Board judged that holding the stance of monetary policy unchanged at this meeting would be consistent with sustainable growth in the economy and achieving the inflation target over time.